 - Consider your life situation.
 Know that your new path can impact the lives of your loved ones.
-Look at each of your roles (spouse, parent, care-giver, community member) and have conversations with the people that will be affected.
+Look at each of your roles (spouse, parent, caregiver, community member) and have conversations with the people that will be affected.
 Do you have their support?
-Very difficult to sustain the drive when someone close thinks you should be doing something else.
+It’s very difficult to sustain the drive when someone close thinks you should be doing something else.
 What household shifts will be needed?

 - Make sure you love and are comfortable with uncertainty and experimentation.
 This means that you know there are many ways to achieve your end goal and you alone will need to find the ones that work.

 - Be your own sounding board with a business journal or find a Business Coach.
-Don’t expect your spouse to fulfill this role, s/he will never be objective.
+Don’t expect your spouse to fulfil this role, s/he can never be objective.

 Mindset Monday Challenge